coyotewind/river-dog/README.md

 # solar-eclispe
-JS Tic-Tac-Toe project exploring state using a 2D array
+JS Tic-Tac-Toe project exploring state using a 2D array.